 Repair interface temperatures

-The temperatures captured in the repair interfaces are presented in Figure 8.
-The results demonstrate temperature profile over time and are divided into eleven graphs; one graph per thermocouple with location given in Tables 2 and 3.
-For each thermocouple, the temperatures in the interfaces for non-heated repairs are reported together with temperatures for pre-heated repairs.
+The temperatures recorded at the repair interfaces are presented in Figure 8.
+The results presents temperature profile over time and are divided into eleven graphs; one graph per thermocouple with location given in Tables 2 and 3.
+For each thermocouple, the temperatures at the interfaces for non-heated repairs are reported together with temperatures for pre-heated repairs.

 Signal noise of thermocouples captured during the tests is also presented.
 This was observed mainly during the compaction of pre-heated repairs and for thermocouples located at corners and vertical sides of the repairs.
 The disturbance of the thermocouples is attributed mainly to the softening of the asphalt during pre-heating and secondary to the aggregate reorientation and forces applied during compaction.